mattriley/node-module-composer/README-TEMPLATE.md

 A common practice in unit testing, is to stub/mock/fake dependencies, especially those dependencies that are not deterministic, or cause _side-effects_, i.e. interact with databases or other external services.

 In JavaScript, this is commonly achieved using a tool that intercepts the file imports of the dependendenies of the file under test.
 Digest that for a moment.
 Why on Earth should our test need to know and be coupled to the physical storage location of a unit's dependencies?
 No wonder these tests are so brittle.

-Here's how mocking is typically achieved with Jest:

-TODO: Insert Jest mock example

 Module Composer provides an `overrides` option to override any part of the dependency graph: